philippslang/board/README.md

-# PaddleBoard (temp name)
+# PaddleBoard

 ## Purpose

-A training model in neural networks could be very complex and confusing, its like a black box to PaddlePaddle developers.
-PaddleBoard (temp name) could be the flashlight to see what is under the hood!
+A deep learning model is complex and can be difficult to understand or debug.
+It can feel like a black box to PaddlePaddle users.
+PaddleBoard is the flashlight to shine what is under the hood!

-In order to help our users to understand, optimize and debug their PaddlePaddle program, we want to build a tool that can give insight into the computational graph architecture and performance in a form of graph / diagrams.
+In order to help users to understand, optimize, and debug their PaddlePaddle program, we want to build a vidualization tool that can give insight into the computational graph architecture and data.

 ## Ideas / Proposals

 ### Key Features

-- A diagram that visualizes entire model’s behavior including operators, variables and layers
+- A diagram that displays entire model including operators, variables and layers
-- A graph that keep tracks of metrics over time
+- A graph that keep tracks of metrics/data over time

 ### Improvement from Tensorboard / Long term proposals